Language Model-Based Paired Variational Autoencoders for Robotic Language Learning: Discussion

 Experiment 2 indicates the potential of utilising a pretrained language model like BERT for the interpretation of language descriptions.
 This extension produces comparable results to the original PVAE with the LSTM language encoder in language-to-action and action-to-language translations.
-The drop in language-to-language performance to $80\%$ is most probably caused by the asymmetric language VAE of the PVAE-BERT model.
-It consists of a feedforward BERT encoder with attention mechanisms, which reads the entire input sequence in parallel, and of a recurrent LSTM decoder, which produces the output sequentially.
-Moreover, we have also tested the PVAE-BERT, which was trained on predefined descriptions, with full sentence descriptions - e.g. `\texttt{push the blue cube slowly}' for `\texttt{push blue slowly}' - and with variations of the descriptions that have a different word order.
+The drop in language-to-language performance to $80\%$ is most probably caused by the asymmetric language VAE of the PVAE-BERT model that consists of a feedforward BERT encoder with attention mechanisms, which reads the entire input sequence in parallel, and of a recurrent LSTM decoder, which produces the output sequentially.
+A previous study on a text classification task also shows that LSTM models outperform BERT on a relatively small corpus because, with its large number of parameters, BERT tends to overfit when the dataset size is small \cite{ezen2020comparison}.
+Furthermore, we have also tested the PVAE-BERT, which was trained on predefined descriptions, with full sentence descriptions - e.g. `\texttt{push the blue cube slowly}' for `\texttt{push blue slowly}' - and with variations of the descriptions that have a different word order.
 We have confirmed that PVAE-BERT achieves the same performance in language-to-action and language-to-language translations.
 This is promising for the future because the pretrained BERT allows the model to understand unconstrained natural language commands that do not conform to the defined grammar.

 The PCA conducted on the hidden features of PVAE-BERT shows that our method can learn language and robot actions compositionally and semantically.
 Although it is not explicitly given, we have also confirmed that both the PVAE and PVAE-BERT are able to reconstruct joint values almost perfectly accurately when we analysed the action-to-action translation results.
 Together with the language-to-language performance, action-to-action capability of both variants of our architecture demonstrates that the two variational autoencoders (language and action) in our approach retain their reconstructive nature.